Abhishek-soni6904/redux-cart-app/README.md

 - Update product quantities in cart
 - Persistent cart (localStorage)
 - Responsive design with Tailwind CSS
-- Toast notifications for user actions
+- Toast notifications for user actions using React toastify.
 - Social and contact links in the footer
+- Loading spinners using React Spinners
 ---

 ## 🛠️ Tech Stack